ajitgoel/Notes/InterviewQuestions/Architecture/VerticalSliceArchitecture.md

 <img src="https://mlclehz1uim6.i.optimole.com/zGhTKgw.n_tq~264a/w:772/h:567/q:90/https://headspring.com/wp-content/uploads/2019/11/CleanArchitecture.jpg" alt="img" style="zoom:50%;" />

-This approach/architecture is really only appropriate for a minority of the typical requests in a system.
-These architectures also tend to be mock-heavy, with rigid rules around dependency management.
-In practice, I’ve found these rules rarely useful, and you start to get many abstractions around concepts that really shouldn’t be abstracted (Controller MUST talk to a Service that MUST use a Repository).
+This approach/architecture is really only appropriate for a minority of the typical requests in a system. ==These architectures also tend to be mock-heavy, with rigid rules around dependency management.
+In practice, I’ve found these rules rarely useful, and you start to get many abstractions around concepts that really shouldn’t be abstracted (Controller MUST talk to a Service that MUST use a Repository).==

-A more tailored approach to the system would enable you to treat each request as a distinct use case for how to approach its code.
-Because my system breaks down neatly into “command” requests and “query” requests (GET vs POST/PUT/DELETE in HTTP-land), moving towards a vertical slice architecture gives me CQRS out of the gate.
+==A more tailored approach to the system would enable you to treat each request as a distinct use case for how to approach its code.
+Because my system breaks down neatly into “command” requests and “query” requests (GET vs POST/PUT/DELETE in HTTP-land),== moving towards a vertical slice architecture gives me CQRS out of the gate.

 ## So what is vertical slice architecture?